maxoliverbr/end-2-end-real-time-ml/README.md

 Sign up for free at [TurboML](https://turboml.com/) and build your own end-2-end real time ML system.

-You can build on top of this end-2-end example, for example:

-- improving the accuracy of the system with furter feature engineering and model tunning
+- You can build on top of this example, for example, trying to improve the accuracy of the system with furter feature engineering and model tunning.

+or

-or, you can build your own end-2-end real time ML system, by plugging in your own real time data source.
+- You can build your own end-2-end real time ML system, by plugging in your own real time data source.

+BOOM!

 ## Wanna learn more Real World ML/MLOps?
 Subscribe for free to my newsletter to get notified when I publish new articles and courses: